Algorithmic constructions of relative train track maps and CTs: Moving up through the filtration

 \section{Moving up through the filtration}

-The remainder of the paper is devoted to another application of the algorithmic construction of $\ct s$ appearing in Section~\ref{s:index}.
-Suppose $\fG$ is a \ct.
-We have seen (for example in \cite{fh:abeliansubgroups}) that it is sometimes useful to view $G$ as being built up from $f$-invariant core subgraphs.
-In this section, we review some details of that point of view by recalling some notation and a lemma from \cite[Notation~8.2 and Lemma~8.3]{fh:abeliansubgroups}.
+Several of our applications are verified by working up through the filtration of a \ct\ $\fG$.
+In this section we establish notation by recalling some notation and a lemma from \cite[Notation~8.2 and Lemma~8.3]{fh:abeliansubgroups}.
 The negative of the Euler characteristic will be important to us; we write $\chi^-$ for $-\chi$.

 \begin{notn} Recall from (Filtration) that the core of each filtration element is a filtration element.
 The core filtration is defined to be the coarsening of the full filtration obtained by restricting to those elements that are their own cores or equivalently have no valence one vertices.
 Note that $l_1=1$ by (Periodic edges).
 For each $G_{l_i}$, let $H^c_{l_i}$ be the $i$Ðth stratum of the core filtration.
 Namely The change in negative Euler characteristic is denoted $\Delta_i\chi^-:=\chi^-(G_{l_i})-\chi^-(G_{l_{i-1}})$.
 Referring to Notation~\ref{n:zero}, if $H_{l_i}$ is $EG$ then $H_{u_i}$ denotes the highest irreducible stratum in $G_{l_i-1}$. \end{notn}